 “Electronic stability control” is one of the newest technologies that vehicle shoppers should look for.
 If you can afford a car with ESC, safety experts would recommend that you make the investment.

-All of these passenger vehicle safety systems allow for more precise control over what the individual wheels are doing, maintaining wheel speed and direction, which helps to ensure when you hit the brake pedal that there is a decrease in speed.
-This can be done by modulating the brakes, or even cutting engine power.
+All of these passenger vehicle safety systems allow for more precise control over what the individual wheels are doing, maintaining wheel speed and direction, which helps to ensure when you hit the brake pedal that, there is a decrease in speed.
+This can be done by modulating the brakes or even cutting engine power.
 It can aim to control the yaw and pitch of the vehicle, attempting to maintain the correct vertical axis

-Imagine you’re driving at 80 mph on the interstate and a piece of debris falls from a truck in front of you.
+Imagine you’re driving at 80 mph on the interstate, and a piece of debris falls from a truck in front of you.
 You’ll try to swerve out of the way or forcefully stomp on your brake pedal to avoid the collision.
-Travelling at such a high rate of speed, the centripetal forces could cause you to lose control of your car and start skidding, but ESC uses advanced computer systems to apply different amounts of brake pedal to different individual wheels, preventing oversteer and keeping the rear wheels in the correct path.
+Traveling at such a high rate of speed, the centripetal forces could cause you to lose control of your car and start skidding, but ESC uses advanced computer systems to apply different amounts of the brake pedal to different individual wheels, preventing oversteer and keep the rear wheels in the correct path.
 Speed sensors can tell the safety systems of the car if a wheel is spinning faster than the other, which the system can then cut engine power, apply additional braking, or other ways of controlling the front wheels and rear wheels, steering angle, understeering, wheel spin and helping to keep the car on the road.
 This will help your car maintain traction and direct motion.

 Many, if not all, automotive manufacturers offer some form of safety technology in their vehicles in today’s world.
-However some were more early adopters of this new vehicle safety technology.
+However, some were more early adopters of this new vehicle safety technology.
 Some of those are:

 We offer a free case evaluation to make it easy to get started, allowing you to concentrate on healing while we fight for your financial needs.